mxhofer/OrgSim-RL/readme.md

    3. Image name
    4. Compute zone

-## Run simulation
+## Run simulation on local machine (not recommended)

 The `config.yaml` file contains all parameter values.
+The parameter values for specializaiton (lambda), automation (tau), environmental change (delta) are passed through the command line.

+Beware: the simulation with default parameters takes > 12 hours to complete on an M1 MacBook Pro.

+1. In your terminal, navigate to the `/dyna-q` directory.
+2. Run the simulation:

+   `python dynaQ.py lambda <par_val> tau <par_val> delta <par_val>`
+3. Review results in `dyna-q/outputs/results/<simulation_date>/`

+## Run simulation on GCE (recommended)

-The `vm/vm.py` file starts VMs overwriting parameters values for automation (tau), environmental change (delta), and specializaiton (lambda).
+The `vm/vm.py` file starts VMs and overwrites parameter values for specializaiton (lambda), automation (tau), environmental change (delta).

 1. Set parameters in `config.yaml`
 2. Set a value for the `TAG` variable at the top of `dyna-q/dynaQ.py` to identify the simulation run.